 How can I become a MEMBER?

-We are a lineage organization that is open to anyone who can satisfactorily demonstrate descent from a Mayflower passenger.
-Any person who is able to document their line of descent from one or more of the passengers on the Mayflower voyage, which terminated at Plymouth, New England, in December 1620 is eligible to apply for membership.
-Our principal function is to collect and validate information about descendants of the Mayflower passengers.
-The following are the male passengers on the Mayflower known to have left descendants:
+We are a lineage organization that is open to anyone reaching the age of 18 who can satisfactorily demonstrate descent from a Mayflower passenger.
+Any person, who is able to document their line of descent from one or more of the passengers on the Mayflower voyage, which terminated at Plymouth, New England, in December 1620, is eligible to apply for membership.
+The following are the passengers on the Mayflower known to have left descendants:

 • John Alden • Bartholomew Allerton • Isaac Allerton • Mary (Norris) Allerton • Mary Allerton • Remember Allerton • Elinor Billington • Francis Billington • John Billington • William Bradford • Love Brewster • Mary Brewster • William Brewster • Peter Browne • James Chilton • Mrs. James Chilton • Mary Chilton • Francis Cooke • John Cooke • Edward Doty • Francis Eaton • Samuel Eaton • Sarah Eaton • Moses Fletcher • Edward Fuller • Mrs. Edward Fuller • Samuel Fuller • Samuel Fuller (son of Edward) • Constance Hopkins • Elizabeth (Fisher) Hopkins • Giles Hopkins • Stephen Hopkins • John Howland • Richard More • Priscilla Mullins • William Mullins • Degory Priest • Joseph Rogers • Thomas Rogers • Henry Samson • George Soule • Myles Standish • Elizabeth Tilley • John Tilley • Joan (Hurst) Tilley • Richard Warren • Peregrine White • Resolved White • Susanna White • William White • Edward Winslow